-Synchronous Programming is defined as programming in which operations are performed in a step by step manner.
+Synchronous Programming is defined as programming in which operations are performed in a step-by-step manner.
 The tasks are performed one at a time.
-Synchronous which is sometimes referred as “sync” is known as a blocking architecture and is ideal for programming reactive systems.
-In synchronous execution tasks are performed in proper order.
+Synchronous which is sometimes referred to as “sync” is known as a blocking architecture and is ideal for programming reactive systems.
+In synchronous execution, tasks are performed in proper order.

 Synchronized basically means “dependent” or “connected”.
-So in synchronous operations next tasks can only be performed when the current task has been completed.
+So in synchronous operations, the next tasks can only be performed when the current task has been completed.
 Each task needs to wait for the previous task to finish executing before it can begin.
-In synchronous communication while one operation is in process, other operations instructions are blocked.
+In synchronous communication, while one operation is in process, other operations instructions are blocked.
 The next task can only be triggered after the completion of the current, and so on.

 8 Key Differences Between Asynchronous vs Synchronous Programming

 |Multiple tasks can be executed at the same time

 |Leads to faster and more responsive applications.
 Especially when dealing with long-running tasks or tasks that require a lot of resources